 It’s difficult to tell without professional help whether your back problem is small or large.
 You might have a minor sprain in the muscle, or you could require pinched nerve in lower back treatments.
 The ensuing treatments (and recovery time) depend entirely on what is causing your pain, so you do need to consult a doctor before you try to remedy your back issue and return to the gym.

 As long as your back problem doesn’t require surgery or similar extensive treatment, you can probably employ the RICE method of recovery.
 RICE stands for Rest, Ice, Compression, and Elevation, all of which should reduce harmful and painful inflammation and facilitate healing.
 You might also take nonsteroidal, anti-inflammatory medications for the same purpose.
-Because the back is so necessary in most workouts, it is best to avoid the gym while you heal – but after you are pain-free for a week, you should be free to hit the weights.
+There’s also the option of using steroids for back pain, although not the ones you take to get bigger and stronger.
+Because the back is so necessary for most workouts, it is best to avoid the gym while you heal – but after you are pain-free for a week, you should be free to hit the weights.

 During your recovery period, you should be using your back is infrequently as possible, which means your muscles are likely to be stiff and weak when you return to the gym.
 To prevent reinjury, you should engage in some physical therapy before you dive back into lifting heavy.
 These bodyweight exercises and stretches should improve your spinal mobility and increase blood flow to the back, preparing the muscles for work.